gcharters/coffee/README.md

 mvn install liberty:run
 ```

-You should now see a new metrics endpoint that looks like:
+You should now see a message for a new metrics endpoint that looks like:

 ```
 [INFO] [AUDIT   ] CWWKT0016I: Web application available (default_host): http://localhost:9080/metrics/